-Before going to the pros and cons, take a look at some basic rules for safe night hiking valid for both novice and more experienced backpackers:
+Before going to the pros and cons, take a look at some basic rules for safe night hiking.
+They’re valid for both novice and more experienced backpackers:

 Know the terrain/area

 Pick easier trail

 Especially if you don’t have a lot of experience on the trail and/or you’ve never hiked at night, this isn’t the time to pick the hardest trail.
 Look for something relatively easy and short (around 10-15 kilometers) with not too much elevation gain.
 As a general rule, avoid rugged areas with rocky trails, scrambling or hiking in a canyon unless you know the place very well and are comfortable walking there at night.
 The whole idea of night hiking isn’t to make sure that you won’t stumble or tumble downhill.
 Easy hiking trails will also give you a better chance of seeing wildlife as you won’t have to watch every step you take or have issues with branches to the face.
 You don’t want to run across dangerous animals such as a bear.

 Do your homework